-When you think about it, it’s not safe to take medication meant for humans.
+When you think about it, taking medication meant for humans is not safe.
 What if the person who created the drug is allergic to dogs?
 And what if there are side effects that affect us differently?
 For example, some medications cause constipation but might cause diarrhoea when given to dogs.
 Still, want your dog taking human meds?
-Well then, here are eight reasons why you shouldn’t give them any medications without consulting with a vet first!
+Well then, here are eight reasons you shouldn’t give them any medications without consulting a vet first!

 Here are 8 Reasons why NOT to give your Dog Human Medications:

 1. The dosage is very different.
 Dogs need a much lower dosage for the same amount of effectiveness that humans need.
 For example, Tylenol for dogs would have to be given in 300-500mg doses, whereas a baby only needs 10mg!
 Imagine the dog overdosing!

 2. There is a chance they won’t work or even do more harm than good in dogs.
 For example, ibuprofen in dogs can cause ulcers in their stomachs and give them kidney failure.
 Just because your dog might not react to it doesn’t mean that the medication is safe.

 3. If they react to it, you probably will not know the side effects.
 Human drugs are tested on humans, and human reactions are studied.
 Dogs can respond differently to the same medication because of how their bodies are structured.